dshemin/ml-playground/README.md

 # ML Playground

-Just some experement with ML.
+Just some experements with ML.